 Addition is one thing, and multiplication is another.
 We get there faster with multiplication than addition.

-One of the great benefits of some stock is that it compounds its interest.
-This is one of the reasons that the rich get richer.
+One of the great benefits of financial stock is that it compounds its interest.
+Investment is one of the reasons that the rich get richer.
 Microsoft keeps getting bigger and bigger because its assets keep multiplying.
-Bill Gates’ wealth, the founder of Microsoft, as of this writing, is $40.530400 billion.
+Bill Gates’ wealth, the founder of Microsoft, as of this writing, is $40.530,400 billion.
 If I had as much money as Gates, I might be inclined occasionally to withdraw some of it to use right now.
 Some people let their wealth accumulate.
 God wants us to multiply grace and peace in our lives to use those blessings in time.
 Do you draw on your spiritual assets from time to time?

 Spiritually, we are all spiritual billionaires.
 We can live on the interest of our capital in Christ.
 If you had Bill Gates’ money, you might occasionally withdraw enough to buy an ice cream cone!
 You may want to withdraw a few thousand to go on an extensive trip somewhere.
 No Christian should wait till they get to heaven before withdrawing their spiritual capital.
 Since your spiritual interest constantly accumulates (multiplies), why not treat yourself to something now?
 We can think about letting our spiritual capital sit or consider using it.
 Draw on your spiritual resources now!
 You will never run out of spiritual resources.
 They constantly accumulate.